Home

 8. Transform it into the final program.

-The list is not comprehensive, especially in the later stages which I am not familiar with; the important observation is the number of transformations, and how all of them must preserve behavior specified by each input representation in the output representation.
+The list is not comprehensive, especially in the later stages which I am not familiar with; the important observation is the number of transformations and how all of them must preserve behavior.

-While each representation in the list above is “intermediate” in the sense that it is neither the input program nor the final executable, we usually take Intermediate Representation to mean the IR generated in Step 4, “optimized” (transformed) in Step 5, and lowered in Step 6.
+Each representation in the list above is “intermediate” in the sense that it is neither the input program nor the final executable, but we usually define Intermediate Representation to mean the IR generated in Step 4, “optimized” (transformed) in Step 5, and lowered in Step 6.

 Different Languages, Same IR

-A side-effect of a language-agnostic IR is that everything required by the language specification must be captured using generic mechanisms provided by the IR: the language specification doesn’t exist in that level.
-Because of this, one can inspect IR and understand how language concepts map to simpler and low level code abstractions.
+As a side-effect of a language-agnostic IR, the behavior required by the input language specification must be captured using generic mechanisms provided by the IR; the language specification can’t exist in that level, otherwise it would no longer be language-agnostic.
+Because of this, one can inspect IR and understand how language concepts are mapped to simpler and lower level code abstractions.

 Goals of the IR